flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-In reality, the purpose of this system was very similar to what Nintendo did with [the Nintendo 64]({{< ref "nintendo-64#operating-system" >}}): to provide programmers with a fair layer of abstraction to simplify certain operations.
+In reality, the purpose of this 'OS' was very similar to what Nintendo did with [the Nintendo 64]({{< ref "nintendo-64#operating-system" >}}): to provide programmers with a fair layer of abstraction to simplify certain operations.

 Microsoft worked with Sega to bring Windows CE to the Dreamcast.
-The result was a subset of CE with the minimal components needed to provide graphics, audio, debugging, and compatibility with software like Microsoft's star IDE: *Visual Studio*.
+The result was a subset of CE with the minimal components needed to provide graphics, audio and debugging.
+This included the use of Microsoft's star IDE, **Visual Studio**, for development.

-Some developers found this very attractive.
-Since the audio-graphics framework included with CE was none other than **DirectX 6**, thousands of PC games of that era could, in theory, be easily ported to the Dreamcast...
 {{% /inner_markdown %}}

 {{< /float_group >}}

+Some developers found this option very attractive.
+Since the audio-graphics framework included with CE was none other than **DirectX 6**, thousands of PC games of that era could, in theory, be easily ported to the Dreamcast...

 However, the architectural differences between the Dreamcast and the conventional PC were too great to ignore.
-Also, embedding this system increased the game's loading time (after all, the 'OS' had to be loaded from a disc) and Windows CE happened to eat a substantial part of resources from the Dreamcast (not surprisingly, PCs were already suffering from that).
+Also, embedding this system increased the game's loading time (after all, the 'OS' had to be loaded from a disc) and Windows CE happened to eat a substantial part of resources from the Dreamcast (*not surprisingly, PCs were already suffering from that*).

-In the end, Windows CE provided just another choice for developers to embed in their game.
-Nonetheless, a considerable number of Dreamcast games ended up being written using Windows APIs & DirectX.
+In the end, 'Windows CE for Dreamcast' was just another SDK of choice for developers (it's commonly referred to as **Dragon SDK**).
+Nonetheless, a considerable number of Dreamcast games ended up choosing Windows APIs and DirectX.

 ---

+## I/O

+The GPU also includes another module for handling most of the I/O called **System Bus**.
+It provides the following interfaces:
+- The **G1** interface: Where the **BIOS ROM** along with its saved configuration and the **GD-ROM** content can be accessed.
+- The **G2** interface: Provides access to the **Modem** and **Sound Controller**.
+- The **Maple** interface: Transfers chunks of data between the controllers (along with its accessories connected to it) and the CPU.
+It's a **serial bus** and provides a dedicated DMA.
+- The **SH-4** interface: Connects the main CPU for general purpose communications.
+- The **DDT** interface: Takes control of the CPU bus to access its main memory during DMA transfers.
+- The **PVR** interface: Connects the CPU with the Tile Accelerator using a dedicated DMA.

+---

 ## Games

-Development was mainly done in **C** or **C++**: At first, C was the recommended choice since the available C++ compilers were initially very limited in functionality.
+Development was mainly done in **C** or **C++**.
+At first, C was the recommended choice since the available C++ compilers were initially very limited in functionality.

 Sega also provided development hardware in the form of a PC-like tower called the **Sega Katana Development Box**.
 This is Dreamcast hardware with enhanced I/O for development.
-It also came with a CD containing the official **Katana SDK** that can be installed on a Windows PC.
+It also came with a CD containing the official **Katana SDK** and tools to be installed on a Windows 98 PC.

-In the case developers chose Windows CE as their main framework instead (by switching to **Dragon SDK**), they also had DirectX 6.0 and Visual C++ 6.0 available to make their games.
+In the case developers chose the Dragon SDK instead, DirectX 6.0 and Visual C++ 6.0 were also available to them.

 #### Medium

 Games are stored in GD-ROMs, which are just CD-ROM with a higher density of pits (reaching a gigabyte of capacity).
-The speed is 12x which is not too shabby compared to the Saturn's 2x CD reader.
+The speed is 12x, which is *not too shabby* compared to Saturn's 2x CD reader.

 #### Online platform

-Dreamcasts shipped with a **modem** module installed which games could use to 'call' a dial-up service for online gaming, Sega provided two services: **SegaNet** (used in America and Japan) and **Dreamarena** (the European counterpart).
+The Dreamcast shipped with a **modem** module installed which games could use to 'call' a dial-up service for online gaming.
+Sega provided two services: **SegaNet** (used in America and Japan) and **Dreamarena** (the European counterpart).

-Players had to first register with a service by using an extra disc that came with some games called **DreamKey**, it provided a web browser used to register an account.
-Initially, DreamKey came a pre-configured service depending on the region, later revisions allowed users to alter its ISP settings to connect to any of them.
+Players registered with a service using **DreamKey**, an extra disc that was bundled with some games.
+DreamKey provided a web browser to register an account.
+Initially, DreamKey came a pre-configured service depending on the region, but later revisions allowed users to alter its ISP settings to connect to any of them.

-There was also a dedicated Dreamcast branded keyboard and mouse available to buy, just in case the user fancied surfing the Internet like on a PC.
+There was also a Dreamcast-branded keyboard and mouse available to buy, just in case the user fancied surfing the net *PC-style*.

-Unfortunately, SegaNet and Dreamarena were discontinued two years after launch, games that exclusively relied on them are unusable unless such services are emulated using extra tools (like the DreamPi, a Raspberry Pi image that replicates them with the help of some servers maintained by a community of users).
+Unfortunately, SegaNet and Dreamarena were discontinued two years after launch.
+Thus, games that exclusively relied on them became unusable, unless such services are emulated using extra tools (like the DreamPi, a Raspberry Pi image that replicates them with the help of servers maintained by a community of users).

 #### Interactive memory card

-Another innovative feature that the Dreamcast included was the **Visual Memory Unit** or 'VMU'.
+Another innovative feature that the Dreamcast featured was the **Visual Memory Unit** or 'VMU'.
 It is attached to the controller and, aside from serving as a memory card, is a fully-fledged device that includes:

 {{< float_group >}}
 {{< float_block >}}